olepoeschl/NQueensFAF-GUI/README.md

 ## version 13 (latest):
       - BIG IMPROVEMENT in GPU-Solver (about 30%)

-      - swapped j with k in GpuConstellationsGenerator (-> NQueensFAF library)
+      - swapped j with k in GpuConstellationsGenerator (-> NQueensFAF library (currently private))

       - group constellations by j, putting them into the same OpenCL workgroup